 Whether they’re pitching a hypothetical product in a business plan competition or working toward a venture launch, students are mastering skills that will benefit them wherever their career paths lead, she says.

 Creating a Legacy in Entrepreneurship

-Mayes is the fourth director of the CES, which is celebrating its silver anniversary.
+Mayes is the fourth director of the Center for Entrepreneurship, which is celebrating its silver anniversary.

 Grasping the Fundamentals of a Startup

-The CES offers a range of programming—from helping freshmen and sophomores explore what it means to be an entrepreneur to mentoring teams on the cusp of launching a company.
+The Center for Entrepreneurship offers a range of programming—from helping freshmen and sophomores explore what it means to be an entrepreneur to mentoring teams on the cusp of launching a company.
 But the annual Business Plan Competition is perhaps the best known program.

-Jerman Rose, a former CES director, started the competition in 2002 to teach students the fundamentals of launching a startup.
+Jerman Rose, a former Center for Entrepreneurship director, started the competition in 2002 to teach students the fundamentals of launching a startup.
 Through connections with WSU’s Voiland College of Engineering, the competition has grown to attract multidisciplinary teams and students across majors.

 Engineering students often bring ideas for new products to the competition, teaming up with business majors and others to develop plans with marketing strategies and financial statements.

 “Students sometimes see their classes as academic exercises,” says Rose, a clinical professor and special assistant to the dean.
 “They have a hard time figuring out how things fit together.
 We provide that opportunity.”